Trading Taxes in the UK

 If a trader is classed as a private investor, their gains and losses normally fall under the capital gains tax regime.
 The benefits and drawbacks of which are detailed further below.

 It is worth bearing in mind that because trading activity fluctuates, it is possible to fall within all of these three categories over a given period.

 Day Trader vs Investor Status

 Whether you’re classed as a day trader or an investor could make a serious difference to your tax obligations.

-The crucial distinction is that a ‘trader’ will hold shares as his stock like a hardware store holds power tools.
-Whereas, an investor, will hold shares for use as assets to then generate income, dividend income, for example.
+The crucial distinction is that a ‘trader’ will not hold on to shares in the long-term.
+Whereas, an investor will hold shares for use as assets to then generate revenue, dividend income for example.

-This is important because a share trader will pay income tax, whilst an investor will pay capital gains tax.
+This is important because a stock trader will often pay income tax, whilst an investor will more likely pay capital gains tax.

 Which Classification Is Advantageous?

 Prior to 2008, there were no substantial differences between each status.